EvalynTheAnalyst/Supermarket-Sales-Analysis/README.md

 ## Data Source
-The data used in this project is KENYA SUPERMARKET SALES ANALYSIS.xlsx
+The data used in this project is[ Supermarket-Sales-Analysis/KENYA SUPERMARKET SALES ANALYSIS.xlsx](https://github.com/EvalynTheAnalyst/Supermarket-Sales-Analysis/blob/main/KENYA%20SUPERMARKET%20SALES%20ANALYSIS.xlsx)

 ## Project Overview
 The goal of this project is to analyze the supermarket sales dataset to derive actionable insights related to consumer behavior, sales performance per supermarket chain, category, and location, peak selling hours and days, product placement, and targeted promotions.